Jane Featherstone

 Co-Founder and CCOLondon

-Jane is a co-founder of SISTER, a global content company formed in 2019, which develops, produces, and invests in visionary storytellers.
+Jane Featherstone is co-founder and Chief Creative Officer of SISTER, an independent global entertainment group which develops, produces and invests in visionary storytellers.

 WHAT DO YOU CONSIDER THE MOST OVERRATED VIRTUE?